 Fr Hendricks opened a Mass centre in Syston in 1899 with a shrine to the Divine Infant of Prague, perhaps because he had visited Prague and seen the image in the church of the Carmelite nuns there.
 The Mass centre closed within a couple of years but in 1939 Rosminians from nearby Ratcliffe College held services in the village Assembly Rooms.
 During the Second World War the congregation was swelled by both American servicemen and Italian Prisoners of War.
 In the mid-1940s the Assembly Rooms were destroyed by fire and Fr Horgan obtained permission to build a temporary church on the present site in Broad Street, to be dedicated to the Divine Infant.
 The design appears to have been provided by the building firm of Cravens of Leicester, who prepared the specification and probably provided the design (letter in Diocesan Archives).
 Much of the labour was voluntary and many of the materials were salvaged from bomb sites in the vicinity.
 The new church was opened in 1948.
 Syston became an independent parish in 1964.
 The building has been considerably enlarged since then.

-The church at Syston is part of a complex of low single storey buildings which includes church and hall.
+The church is part of a complex of low single-storey buildings which includes church and hall.
 It seems likely that the original church comprised the single low space, which forms the nave of the present building.
 To this have been added two large transepts, so that the church is now ‘T’-shaped in plan, and a forebuilding containing a front lobby.
 The exterior of the building is generally faced with cement render, though the front wall of the lobby has facings of artificial stone.
-The shallow pitched roofs are covered with concrete tiles.
+The shallow-pitched roofs are covered with concrete tiles.
 The prefabricated timber windows are mostly set in plain round-headed openings.

 The interior is plainly finished with carpeted concrete floors, plastered walls and low canted plaster ceilings.
 All the windows are clear glazed.
-Over the high altar at the junction of the two arms of the church a modern timber baldacchino has been formed.
-The marble altar is of 19th century character and was presumably brought from another church.
+Over the high altar at the junction of the two arms of the church a modern timber altar canopy has been formed.
+The marble altar is of nineteenth century character and was presumably brought from another church.

 Architect: Cravens of Leicester (Builders)